absurdworlds/awlib/docs/hrengin_conventions.md

 Most names are written in mixed-case.
 Function (and method) names, local and member variable names all begin with lower-case letters.
 Class global variable and constant names begin with upper-case letters.

-Also, private member variabes end with underscore:

-	int private_;

-Local variables aso can be written in lowercase, with words split by underscores.
+Local variables aso can be written in lowercase, with words split by underscores (a.k.a. snake_case).

+There should be no any decorations.
+All of `ITheInteface`, `CTheClass`, `thing_sz`, `m_member` are unacceptable.

+It is preferred to put identifier inside of scope, instead of adding something to its name.
+For example, if there is an enumeration of file opening modes, instead of adding some prefix to its members, like `FM_Read`, it is preferrable to put the enum inside `File` class or `file` namespace.

+I also recommend same thing for naming of the enum itself.
+Instead of calling it something like `FileMode`, it should be `file::Mode` or `File::Mode`.

 ### 4.1.
 Header guards ###